… or therapists who wish to actualize their potential in a community of colleagues and expert teachers.

 No, if you have already completed the course you do not need to repeat it.

 What if I haven’t completed an MSC course yet—what do I need to do so I can join the SCIP program?

-You will need to complete a CMSC approved MSC course prior to the start date of your cohort (Cohort #1 by March 17, 2021, for Cohort #2 by September 1, 2021.
+You will need to complete a CMSC approved MSC course prior to the start date of your cohort.
 During the application process, you will be able to review approved and available MSC online courses and dates that you can sign up for.

-SCIP will help you meet the challenges of the Pandemic and an Unknown Future!
+SCIP will help you meet the challenges of the Post-Pandemic and an Unknown Future!

 Joining the SCIP training program will equip you with the tools needed to respond to these challenges and form an active community of support and change.

 We are experiencing a moment of change in our world during COVID-19.
 Our internal and external systems of being, understanding, and acting in the world are being challenged in ways they never have been before.

 Now, more than ever psychotherapists need a strong back, a soft front, and a wild heart to cultivate self-compassion for themselves and transmit it to their clients and loved ones to renew hope and nurture resilience.